torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 c.
 Virtualization solutions can control the amount of memory they want to assign to a virtual machine instance.
 d.
-A CD/DVD burner could control the amount of memory used by the rest of the system to ensure that burning does not fail due to lack of available memory.
+A CD/DVD burner could control the amount of memory used by the rest of the system to ensure that burning does yest fail due to lack of available memory.
 e.
 There are several other use cases; find one or use the controller just for fun (to learn and hack on the VM subsystem).